klepticat/IncreaseShipCap/README.md

 # Increase Ship Cap

-A Lethal Company mod that increases the item cap on the ship.
+A Lethal Company mod that increases (or decreases) the item cap on the ship.

-TODO: Add config for custom item caps.